HOW PROTECTIVE is the flu vaccine? That's a pretty important question.

 In the Flulaval trial, they followed the health of 2,379 children who were vaccinated with the Flulaval vaccine.
 They also followed the health of 2,398 children who were given a non-influenza vaccine, as an active control (they use an active control in place of an inert placebo).
 All the children were followed after vaccination to gather data on those children who were naturally exposed to influenza by chance AND became sick with one of the influenza strains that was covered in the flu vaccine.
 Of the Flulaval recipients, 58 children later tested positive for influenza.
 Of the control group, 128 children later tested positive for influenza.
 The conclusion of that trial is that 2.4% of the “vaccine protected” group contracted influenza, compared to 5.3% of the “non-protected” group.

-But really, does it seem like worthwhile success that they have to vaccinate 100 people for 3 of those people to experience a benefit?
+But really, does it seem like a massive success that they have to vaccinate 100 people for 3 of those people to experience a benefit?
 Though they aren’t lying about the results of the data, they are ONLY sharing the data which makes the success look significant.
 That has become a standard practice in vaccine messaging.

 Specific levels of haemagglutination-inhibition (HI) antibody titer post-vaccination with inactivated influenza virus vaccines have not been correlated with protection from influenza illness but the HI antibody titers have been used as a measure of vaccine activity.

-considered a responsible and considerate member of society who is contributing to the greater good and herd immunity, WE ALL must get vaccinated.
-What they don’t tell you though is the real data and real numbers of exactly how many people will benefit - in this case according the manufacturer, only 2.7 will benefit for every 100 vaccinated.
+Despite that, the message presented through media is that to protect yourself and others, to be considered a responsible and considerate member of society, WE ALL must get vaccinated.
+What they don’t tell you is the real data and real numbers of exactly how many people will benefit - in this case according the manufacturer, only 2.7 will benefit for every 100 vaccinated.
 If there were zero risks involved with the flu vaccine, maybe those figures would constitute a worthwhile risk to benefit ratio.
 Unfortunately, the flu vaccine is not risk free.
-In the US, millions and millions of dollars are paid out to compensate flu vaccine injuries every year.
-And therefore, whether you choose to accept a vaccine or not, should remain a personal choice.
-You should be free to choose for yourself, with no pressure or stigma attached.
+In the USA, millions and millions of dollars are paid out to compensate flu vaccine injuries every year.
+And therefore, whether you choose to accept a vaccine or not, should remain a personal choice, with no pressure or stigma attached.